vivocha/arrest/README.md

 curl "http://localhost:3000/api" -d "name=Jimbo&surname=Johnson"
 ```

-(for complex object, just do a POST with a JSON body)
+(for complex objects, just do a POST with a JSON body)

 You can query a specific item by appeding the identifier of the record (the _id attribute):